 First, it is small community of nine single family homes, including ourselves.
 The intent is to create a tight knit community that adheres to historic settlement patterns and access to the superb natural resources in the area.

 The Commons, is a transition model that shifts land and buildings from our private ownership into a Community model of ownership that includes nine home parcels of one acre or less that will be individually owned.
 The community benefits from a lot of resources already in place: buildings, gardens, trails, lawns, a 13-acre meadow, roads, water and septic and a 1/5th scale garden railway, the last is, perhaps, a first for a cohousing community.
 This developed landscape is foundational saving costs and time, it has a sense of history and established place. that can be sustained and enriched into the future.

 We are blessed in the stunning beauty of these mountains and Huntington Vermont.
 Although, we have had busy professional careers as teachers, away from the farm, our constant and enduring life purpose has been to create beauty in this place that we love.
 Our idea of beauty, is simplicity, durability and designing with nature.
 Yet, we are pragmatist, the environment that we seek has to be affordable and practical for a community whose hallmark is diversity of skills, age, background and income.

-This small pocket neighborhood community is designed to appeal to artisans and gardening enthusiasts, persons with a strong interest in the environment, sustainable living, outdoor recreation, Nordic skiing and physical fitness.
-The intent, utilizing permaculture design principles, is to preserve and protect this land while also provide members with the opportunity to use these resources for sustenance and income producing purposes like farming, artisan activity, and commercial gardening, we also place a strong emphasis on insuring that the infrastructure is in place to support home based professional offices.
+The Commons is designed to appeal to artisans and gardening enthusiasts, persons with a strong interest in the environment, sustainable living, outdoor recreation, Nordic skiing and physical fitness.
+The intent, utilizing Permaculture design principles, is to preserve and protect this land while also provide members with the opportunity to use these resources for home based professional offices, farming, artisan and shop activity, and commercial or personal gardening.

 Mark and Marijke